Finding the Best Metal Building Company Before You Buy

 - Are all the fasteners included?
 Most pre-engineered metal building kits include all the bolts, nuts, and self-drilling screws required to erect the framing.
 Typically, the customer or concrete contractor purchases the foundation bolts locally.
 Also, ask for details about the quality and rust resistance of the fasteners

 - What other options do you offer?
-Can you purchase entry doors, overhead doors, and windows, and have them shipped with the framing kit?
+Can you purchase entry doors and overhead doors and have them shipped with the framing kit?
 Does the company offer insulation packages, gutter systems, canopies, skylights, vents, etc.?

 What are the Limitations of the Metal Building System?